evkx/evkx.github.io/content/models/mercedes/g/g_580_eq/_index.md

 [**Lane-Keeping Assist (LKA)**](../../../../technology/driverassistance/lanekeepingassist/) : Standard on the Mercedes-EQ G 580 EQ, this system helps prevent the vehicle from drifting out of its lane.
 It also includes a [**Lane Departure Warning**](../../../../technology/driverassistance/lanedeparturewarning/) system to alert the driver if the vehicle veers out of the lane.

-[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) is Optional driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.
+[**Front Cross Traffic Assist**](../../../../technology/driverassistance/frontcrosstrafficassist/) : Optional on the Mercedes-EQ G 580 EQ, is a driver assist system that helps drivers detect oncoming traffic when crossing an intersection or turning left or right from a stopped position.

 [**Forward Collision Warning (FCW)**](../../../../technology/driverassistance/forwardcollisionwarning/) : Optional on the Mercedes-EQ G 580 EQ, is a driver assist system to help drivers avoid or mitigate frontal collisions.